SharePoint/sp-dev-docs/docs/solution-guidance/web-part-sharepoint-add-in.md

 Summary
 -------

 The approach you take to create portable page components is different in the new SharePoint Add-in model than it was with Full Trust Code.
-In a typical Full Trust Code (FTC) / Farm Solution scenario, Web Parts were created to implement portable page components.
+In a typical Full Trust Code (FTC) / Farm Solution scenario, web parts were created to implement portable page components.

 In an SharePoint Add-in model scenario, Add-in Parts (App Parts) are created to implement portable page components.
 Add-in parts use client side code.